TEAM 2 TRAFFIC: Tuesday Morning Commute

 The main Plaquemine ferry is in service 4:30am- 7:45pm.
 A second ferry runs from 5:15- 9am and 3:15- 7pm

 5a: Disabled vehicle.
-Shoulder blocked in Baton Rouge on I 10 WB at Perkins Rd/Exit 157A
+Shoulder blocked in Baton Rouge on I 10 WB at Perkins Rd/Exit 157A; CLEARED

 5:08a: Disabled vehicle.
-Right lane blocked in Port Allen on Hwy 1 SB at Ernest Wilson Dr
+Right lane blocked in Port Allen on Hwy 1 SB at Ernest Wilson Dr; CLEARED

-5:10a: Accident in East Baton Rouge on Scenic Hwy at Thomas Rd
+5:10a: Accident in East Baton Rouge on Scenic Hwy at Thomas Rd; CLEARED

+6a: Accident in East Baton Rouge on Winbourne Ave at N Acadian Trwy E; CLEARED

 Trending News